-During 2017, Charlotte Strömberg (Chairman), Jonas Wiström and Ulla Litzén were members of the Committee.
-After Jonas Wiström assumed the role of CEO on 13 December 2017 and Per-Olof Söderberg the role of Chairman of the Board, Per-Olof Söderberg took over as member of the Committee.
-As of 13 December 2017, the Compensation Committee is made up of Charlotte Strömberg (Chairman), Per-Olof Söderberg and Ulla Litzén.
-The company's auditor has participated in five Audit Committee meetings in 2017.
+During 2018, Charlotte Strömberg (Chairman), Per-Olof Söderberg and Ulla Litzén were members of the Committee.
+After the 2018 Annual General Meeting, Ulla Litzén took over as Chairman of the Committee.
+With effect from the 2018 Annual General Meeting, the Audit Committee is made up of Ulla Litzén (Chairman), Annette Sadolin, Karsten Slotte, Jan Söderberg and Per-Olof Söderberg.
+The company's auditor participated in five Audit Committee meetings in 2018.
 The Audit Committee held five minuted meetings.
-The Committee's minutes were kept by the Board's former secretary, attorney Ingrid Westin Wallinder, up to and including the meeting on 14 August 2017, after which Ratos's CFO took over the role of secretary.
+Ratos's Finance Manager took the minutes of the Committee.